 An Integrated Development Environment (IDE) is an application that allows a developer to build software within an integrated environment in addition to the required tools.

 You can use the Python IDLE, a default IDE of the standard Python Distribution to write, debug, modify, and run your modules and scripts.
-You can use other IDEs like Spyder, PyCharm, Eclipse, and Jupyter Notebook which also allow you to run your scripts inside its environment.
+You can use other IDEs like Spyder, PyCharm, Eclipse, and Jupyter Notebook, allowing you to run your scripts inside its environment.

-You can also use popular text editors like Sublime and Atom to run Python script.
+You can also use popular text editors like Sublime and Atom to run Python scripts.

-If you want to run a Python script from your IDE or text editor, you need to create a project first.
-Once it is created, add your .py file to it or you can just simply create one using the IDE.
-Finally, run it and you can see the output on your screen.
+To run a Python script from your IDE or text editor, you must create a project first.
+Once it is created, add your .py file to it, or you can just simply create one using the IDE.
+Finally, run it, and you can see the output on your screen.

 Running Python Scripts from a File Manager